abdomit/xilinx-hw-server-docker/README.md

 The above steps in conjunction with the docker restart policy will make your `hw_server` container start whenever your system is booted.

-If you want to let systemd manage the hw_server you can use also do the following
+If you want to let systemd manage the hw_server you can use also do the following:

 ```bash
 cat > /etc/systemd/system/hw_server.service <<EOF